ammarfitwalla/opencv_squats_counter/README.md

+Sure!
+Here's the updated README with instructions to download the models from the provided Google Drive link and without the license part.

+---

 # YOLOv3 Squats Counter

 This project aims to create a squats counter using the YOLOv3 model for real-time object detection and OpenCV for video processing.
 The application detects the user's squats and counts them based on the position and movement of the body.